hartwigmedical/hmftools/isofox/README.md

 #### A. Identify candidate chimeric junctions

-Any junction supported by at least one read with either a supplementary alignment or a  splice alignment which either links 2 known splice sites in different genes or extends beyond the range of a single gene is treated as a candidated chimeric junction.
-For a list of known pathogenic fusions only, ISOFOX also looks for candidate locations without split alignments but supported by discordant pairs.
+Any junction supported by at least one read with either a supplementary alignment or a spliced alignment which either links 2 known splice sites in different genes OR extends beyond the range of a single gene is treated as a candidate chimeric junction.
+For a list of known pathogenic fusions only, ISOFOX also searches for candidate locations without split alignments  supported only by discordant read pairs.

-The chimeric junction is oriented by the splice site type of the up and down partners (donor = up, acceptor = down).
-If no splice site exists, then the direction is infered by looking for canonical donor and acceptor sequences.
+The chimeric junction is oriented by the splice site type of the 2 breakends:  a location matching a donor splice site is set to be the 'up' breakend and a location matching the acceptor site is set to be the down breakend.
+If no splice site exists at either breakend, then the direction is infered by looking for canonical donor and acceptor sequences.

 #### B. Count support

-ISOFOX counts 3 categories of discordant reads:
+ISOFOX counts 3 categories all fragments supporting the break junction broken into 3 categories:
 * Split - any fragment with a supplementary alignment or splice juction at the exact break junction
 * Realigned - any fragment that has both reads mapped on one end of the chimeric junction, without a supplementary but exactly matches the reference at the other side of the candidate junction and overlaps the breakpoint by at least 3 bases.
 If the overlapping bases are consistent with multiple candidate junctions they may be double counted.
-* discordant pairs:  any fragment with 1 read mapped at either end of the chimeric junction in the appropriate orientation which cannot be classified as split or realigned and which with the chimeric junction implies a fragment length of <550 bases either unspliced or on a known transcript.
+* Discordant pairs:  any fragment with 1 read mapped at either end of the chimeric junction in the appropriate orientation which cannot be classified as split or realigned and which with the chimeric junction implies a fragment length of <550 bases either unspliced or on a known transcript.
 If the discordant pairs are consistent with multiple junctions they may be double counted

-Isofox also determines the coverage at both breakends and the max anchor length on either side of the breakpoint (ie. the maximum number of distinct matched bases by any 1 junction supporting fragment on that side of the chimeric junction).
-An allelic frequency at each breakpoint is calculated as (split + realigned) / coverage.
+Isofox also determines the coverage at both breakends and the max anchor length on either side of the break junction (ie. the maximum number of distinct matched bases by any 1 junction supporting fragment on that side of the chimeric junction).
+An allelic frequency at each breakend is calculated as (split + realigned) / coverage.

 #### C. Filtering